Our Venice Simplon Orient Express Review

-A trip on the Venice Simplon-Orient-Express train was something that has been on our bucket list for years, and imagine our excitement when we found we could combine a cruise on the Cunard Queen Victoria from Southampton to Venice.
-Together with our friends Pam and Graham, we booked the trip and started counting down the days until departure.
-As both couples love cruising with Cunard, this was a double win for us.
+A trip on the Venice Simplon-Orient-Express train has been on our bucket list for years, and imagine our excitement when we found we could combine a cruise on the Cunard Queen Victoria from Southampton to Venice.
+With our friends Pam and Graham, we booked the trip and started counting the days until departure.
+As both couples love cruising with Cunard, this was a double win.
 Our review of the Cunard’s Queen Victoria gives a good insight into this beautiful ship.
 Venice was as moving as ever, with the historic sites all around us.
 Simply stunning.
+But this article is our Venice Simplon-Orient-Express review.

 Luckily we had booked a ship to station transfer through Holiday Taxis to pick us up at 9 am.
 Taxi firm had it down to pick up at 11 am, so quick phone calls were made and eventually a minibus arrived to take us to the station.
 Now, this taxi driver was a smart cookie.
 He knew a short cut across some railway lines and into the back of the station.
 He organised a trailer to bring our luggage right up to the train: brilliant service and much-relived passengers.
 Big Tip for him!